-There are no structures on the Site.
-A review of the State Office of Historic Preservation's Built Environment Resource Directory (BERD) shows no non-archaeological resources on the Site.26 Therefore, no impact would occur.
+For the proposed Project, there are no structures on the Site.
+A review of the State Office of Historic Preservation's Built Environment Resource Directory (BERD) shows no non-archaeological resources on the Site.29 Therefore, no impact would occur, and the Project would not constitute a substantial change or constitute significant new information that was not previously analyzed in the Certified EIR.
+The Site has always remained vacant of structures.
+There was no potential for historic resources.

-The Certified EIR did not discuss historic impacts.
 Therefore, the Project will not result in new or increased significant impacts beyond those already identified in the Certified EIR.